The number of Bricklayers and Stonemasons grew strongly over the past 5 years and is expected to stay about the same over the next 5 years:

 In 2016, employers had difficulty recruiting Stonemasons who meet their skill requirements in most states and territories (except for Queensland and Western Australia).

 In 2016, employers in most locations (except for Western Australia and the Northern Territory) found it hard to fill vacancies for Bricklayers.
-To find out more, view the Department of Employment's latest skill shortage research opens in a new window.
+To find out more, view the Department of Jobs and Small Business latest skill shortage research opens in a new window.